MicrosoftDocs/SupportArticles-docs/support/aspnet/asp-net-2-3-dot-5-not-work.md

 ---
 # ASP.NET 2.0 and 3.5 not working after you uninstall ASP.NET 4.5 in Windows 8 or Windows Server 2012

-This article helps you resolve the problem that uninstalling ASP.NET 4.5 from Windows 8 or Windows Server 2012 causes ASP.NET 2.0 and ASP.NET 3.5 to not work.
+This article helps you resolve the problem that uninstalling ASP.NET 4.5 from Windows 8 or Windows Server 2012 causes ASP.NET 2.0 and ASP.NET 3.5 not working.

 _Original product version:_ &nbsp; Windows Server 2012, Hyper-V Server 2012, .NET Framework 4.5
 _Original KB number:_ &nbsp; 2748719